inastefansdottir/JavaScript-1-CA/README.md

 ## Description

-This repository contains the Gamehub website, originally designed as a static HTML and CSS project and enhanced with JavaScript for dynamic user interactions as part of the JavaScript 1 course assignment.
+This repository contains the Game Hub website, originally designed as a static HTML and CSS project and enhanced with JavaScript for dynamic user interactions as part of the JavaScript 1 course assignment.
 Inspired by popular gaming platforms like Gamivo and G2A, Gamehub aims to provide an engaging user experience with interactive features such as a product cart, filter options, and a checkout form.

 ## Built With